Build Back Better Initiative and the Future of Green Technology

 *A Quick Note on the 5-Year PTC|ITC: Unfortunately, the current wording in the Senate proposes the domestic manufacturing tax credit for SOLAR inverters which, by definition excludes inverters for wind systems.
 The Distributed Wind Energy Association is working tirelessly to correct this discriminatory provision*

 Direct Pay 25D: Energy Justice

-Under the current framework, in 2023 BBB provides a direct payment option for the Investment Tax credit under 25D.
+Under the current framework, in 2023 BBB will provide a direct payment option for the Investment Tax credit under 25D.
 This makes the “tax credit” able to be captured by individuals or organizations without a tax liability, such as low-income, non-profit or municipal facility installations.

-The inclusion of direct pay is a massive step towards ensuring individuals and organizations of all income levels can capture current incentives to integrate clean energy into their development plan.
+The inclusion of direct payments is a massive step toward ensuring individuals and organizations of all income levels can capture current incentives to integrate clean energy into their development plans.
 The Energy Equity program “puts Main Street Americans on equal footing with their higher-income and corporate counterparts.”

 Energy Storage and Improvement Tax Credits:

 For any generator of renewable energy, ensuring that excess energy can be stored correctly is a cornerstone of the overall impact and performance of the wind or solar installation.
 As battery energy storage costs continue to decline, and other novel energy storage methods become commonplace, these new tax credits provide a foothold needed for those eco-friendly technologies to take root in today’s rapidly-changing electrical grid.